Abhisathy/Asset-Manager/README.md

 # Asset-Manager

 Android application for asset management and cataloging asset related data into flat files (.csv) using bar/QR code scanner.
 Tested on various android devices using various mediums.
-Data can be intrinsicly scanned using the smartphone’s camera or using external scanner guns.
+Data can be intrinsically scanned using the smartphone’s camera or using external scanner guns.

 Features include: